natsina/DVote/README.md

 ## Brief Description

 The application I built as part of this hackathon is called `DVote`.
-DVote is a Decentralized voting system that accomodates correctness and is transparent, anonymous and secure.
+DVote is a Decentralized voting system that accommodates correctness and is transparent, anonymous and secure.
 It can be used for voting by small, medium, and large organizations.

 ## Some of the advantages of DVote decentralized voting system compared to traditional centralized voting system are as follows: